AWS Certified Developer – Associate DVA-C01 Exam Learning Path

 AWS Certified Cloud Practitioner (CLF-C01) Exam Learning Path

-AWS Certified Cloud Practitioner Exam (CLF-C01) Learning Path
+AWS Certified Cloud Practitioner (CLF-C02) Exam Learning Path

-• AWS Certified Cloud Practitioner exam is a good exam to start your AWS journey with and also provides non-technical professionals to know what AWS has to offer.
+• AWS Certified Cloud Practitioner exam is ideal for starting your AWS certification journey and provides non-technical professionals foundational cloud literacy.

-AWS Certified Cloud Practitioner exam basically validates the following
+AWS Certified Cloud Practitioner exam validates the following:

 • Define what the AWS Cloud is and the basic global infrastructure

-• Describe key services on the AWS platform and their common use cases (for example, compute and analytics)
+• Describe key services on the AWS platform and their common use cases (compute, storage, networking, databases, AI/ML)

-• Describe basic security and compliance aspects of the AWS platform and the shared security model
+• Describe basic security and compliance aspects of the AWS platform and the shared responsibility model

-• Identify sources of documentation or technical assistance (for example, white papers or support tickets); and
+• Identify sources of documentation or technical assistance (e.g., white papers, support plans)

-Refer to the AWS Certified Cloud Practitioner Exam guide
+Refer to the AWS Certified Cloud Practitioner (CLF-C02) Exam Guide

 AWS Certified Cloud Practitioner Exam Resources